 The first place I went to after the park safari was the Orchid and Biodiversity Park that is about 2 km away from Kohora.

 This place is a paradise for all those who love gardening.
-Spread across 16 bighas of land this Orchid farm, houses 500 variety of orchid species that is found only in the northeast India.
+Spread across 16 bighas of land this Orchid farm, houses 500 varieties of orchid species that are found only in northeast India.

 You will get to see various other local flowers, fruits, fishes and more than 200 variety of medicinal plants that are on the verge of becoming extinct.